sanity-io/sanity-template-kitchen-sink/template/README.md

-# Sanity Demo
+# The Kitchen Sink Studio

-This is an example project we use to demonstrate how you can use the Sanity platform.
+A “[kitchen sink](https://stackoverflow.com/questions/33779296/what-is-exact-meaning-of-kitchen-sink-in-programming)” is a showcase of APIs and functionality.
+This is the example project that we at Sanity HQ use to demonstrate how you can use the Sanity platform.
+Hence, it will change and evolve over time with new feature releases.

+This starter is great for demo purposes, either to evaluate Sanity for your own use, or when you want to offer it as part of a project for your clients.

 You can bootstrap a new project from this template by following this link to [sanity.io/create](https://www.sanity.io/create?template=sanity-io%2Fsanity-template-kitchen-sink).

 ## What you have

-This is a demo example of a customized Sanity Studio.
-It is indented to be a sort of kitchen sink, a grab bag of many different examples and usages.
-All of them might not even necessarily make sense to have in a single Sanity Studio, but showing off different concepts and customizations is the goal here.
-Expect this template to expand and change a lot.

-Some concepts covered in this template are
+Concepts covered in this starter are:

-- Create landing pages and do page building on them for a web frontend
+- How to use the Studio‘s page builder to create landing pages, and present them in a web frontend
-- A simple blog with web preview right in the Studio
+- Edit blog posts with side-by-side web-previews, can be configured to [Gatsby Preview](https://www.gatsbyjs.com/) for real-time previewing
+  – How to manage SEO metadata like fields for Open Graph meta-tags – How to set up navigation for structured content, which allows for proper decoupling and omni-channel
 - Custom embedded objects in rich text for Instagram posts, social media videos, LaTeX math etc.
-- Simple example of Google Optimize A/B test facility
+- Simple example of [Google Optimize](https://optimize.google.com/optimize/home/) A/B-test facility

 - A blazing frontend of landing pages and a blog with [Gatsby.js](https://gatsbyjs.org)
 - Structured content using [Sanity.io](https://www.sanity.io)